5 September 2018

 Issues to consider when purchasing the Standard include language, price, and authorized sources.
 The content of the Standard is identical no matter if published by the International Organization for Standardization (ISO) or by one of its national member organizations.
 National accreditation bodies often modify the title to include their own name; the subtitle "Quality Management System Requirements" and the content of the Standard remain the same.

 The Standard is available in the languages of the member countries of the International Organization for Standardization.
 Purchase the Standard in the language you understand the best.
 If the official language used at your company is English and your procedures will be written in English (notwithstanding possible translations), you should also purchase an English-language copy of the Standard.
+Since all authorized sources offer the same product, simply choose the cheapest.

 We recommend you purchase from a reputable source to avoid illegal copies, modified text or obsolete revisions.
 In addition to your country's own accreditation board, you can purchase from the following authorized sources: